 (0000009)

-10. Upon a judicial determination that the place of use under this license or a portion thereof is entitled to the use of water by riparian right or pre-1914 appropriative right, the right so determined and the right acquired under this license shall not result in a combined right to the use of water in excess of that which could be claimed under the larger of the two rights.
+10. Upon a judicial determination that the place of use under this right or a portion thereof is entitled to the use of water by riparian right or pre-1914 appropriative right, the right so determined and the right acquired under this right shall not result in a combined right to the use of water in excess of that which could be claimed under the larger of the two rights.

 (0000021C)